 - Park in well-lit areas whenever possible.

-- Lock all doors at all time, even while driving.
+- Lock all doors at all times, even while driving.

 - Never pick up hitchhikers.